 Where repair is permitted under the policy, this may mean either actual repair or the payment of the cost of repair.
 Sometimes the indemnity principle works to the disadvantage of a policyholder.
 An insurer is normally not required to repair the vehicle if the cost of repairs exceeds the value of the vehicle less any excess under the policy.
-In such circumstances, the policyholder will receive the “write-off” value of the vehicle, which is calculated as the pre-accident value of the motor vehicle less any salvage value.
+In such circumstances, the policyholder will receive the “write-off” value of the vehicle, which is calculated as the pre-accident value of the motor vehicle less any salvage value, less any excess.
 Where the insured vehicle is relatively old this may mean very little return to the policyholder, and may not be enough to purchase a replacement vehicle.

 If an insurer chooses to reinstate or repair damaged property these repairs must be carried out to the policyholder’s reasonable satisfaction and within a reasonable time.
 The insurer is responsible for the damaged property while it is being reinstated or repaired.
 Any more damage to the property during this period is normally the insurer’s responsibility.

 Sections 34 and 35 of the IC Act deal with prescribed contracts.
 Prescribed contracts are outlined in the IC Regulations and comprise these insurance policies: